moneroguides/0x02-turning-your-node-into-a-service/script.md

 Today we'll be defining some rules which will configure our service managers to both run our Monero Nodes in the background every time our PCs starts and restart them, when they fail.

-As usual, we will be covering Linux and Windows seperatly, so please use the time stamps in the description to get where you want to be.
+As usual, we will be covering Linux and Windows separately, so please use the time stamps in the description to get where you want to be.

 ### SETTING UP YOUR SERVICE - LINUX